wdk-docs/nest-docs/content/graphql/resolvers-map.md

 }
 ```

+!!! info "**Hint**"

-> info **Hint** TypeScript's metadata reflection system has several limitations which make it impossible, for instance, to determine what properties a class consists of or recognize whether a given property is optional or required.
+    TypeScript's metadata reflection system has several limitations which make it impossible, for instance, to determine what properties a class consists of or recognize whether a given property is optional or required.
 Because of these limitations, we must either explicitly use the `@Field()` decorator in our schema definition classes to provide metadata about each field's GraphQL type and optionality, or use a [CLI plugin](/graphql/cli-plugin) to generate these for us.

 The `Author` object type, like any class, is made of a collection of fields, with each field declaring a type.
 A field's type corresponds to a [GraphQL type](https://graphql.org/learn/schema/).
 A field's GraphQL type can be either another object type or a scalar type.
 A GraphQL scalar type is a primitive (like `ID`, `String`, `Boolean`, or `Int`) that resolves to a single value.

+!!! info "**Hint**"

-> info **Hint** In addition to GraphQL's built-in scalar types, you can define custom scalar types (read [more](/graphql/scalars)).
+    In addition to GraphQL's built-in scalar types, you can define custom scalar types (read [more](/graphql/scalars)).

 The above `Author` object type definition will cause Nest to **generate** the SDL we showed above: